fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 ## Absolute Paths (or 'kind of' Namespacing)

-webpack provides an [advanced mechanism to resolve files](https://webpack.js.org/concepts/module-resolution/).
+Webpack provides an [advanced mechanism to resolve files](https://webpack.js.org/concepts/module-resolution/).
 The sass-loader uses node-sass' custom importer feature to pass all queries to the webpack resolving engine.
 Thus you can import your Sass modules from node_modules.
 Just prepend them with a ~ to tell webpack that this is not a relative import:

 `@import "~bootstrap/dist/css/bootstrap";`